joantolos/kata-ping-pong/README.md

 * Implement commands that turn the rover left/right (l,r).
 * Implement wrapping from one edge of the grid to another. (planets are spheres after all)
 * Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.

+## Added functionality

+I have added more restrictions and features to make it more fun:

+* The size of the planet should be parametrized
+* The number of obstacles on the planet should be parametrized
+* The obstacles should be placed on the planet randomly
+* The position on the planet and the obstacles should be represented on console
+* The rover should move like a real vehicle where you can also change it's orientation.
+The movement you choose (forwards, backwards, left or right) will depend on the orientation of the rover.

 ## Rules